rusefi/rusefi_documentation/Fuel/Fuel_Control/Acceleration/X-tau_Wall_Wetting.md

 [//]: # "BETA: decreases with increasing temperature."
 [//]: # "decreases with decreasing manifold pressure."

-The current implemntation of X-tau ignores coefficients (X) below 0.01 and RPM below 100.
+The current implementation of X-tau ignores coefficients (X) below 0.01 and RPM below 100.